 I use my own recipe, which is cheap, easy, and works perfectly in this dairy-free coquito.
 Even if your lite coconut milk makes a condensed milk that’s a little thin, it still works great in this.
 You can substitute a can of sweetened condensed coconut milk, but keep in mind that most brands are very high in fat, and will set up even more when chilled.

 Cream of Coconut

 This is NOT coconut cream.
 Cream of coconut is a boiled down, sweetened coconut milk product that actually looks pretty gross when you open it.
 Don’t worry, all of those bits will blend in.
-The two most popular brands are Coco Lopez and Goya, and they’re often sold with the mixers near the alcohol.
+The two most popular brands are Coco Lopez (which is Puerto Rican) and Goya, and they’re often sold with the mixers near the alcohol.
 If you don’t want to use this ingredient, or can’t find it, you can omit it and make a double batch of my dairy-free sweetened condensed milk instead.

 Remember, this is the real coconut milk – the canned stuff.
 It is not coconut milk beverage – the stuff in cartons that you drink.
 The thickness and richness of your dairy-free coquito when chilled relies heavily on this ingredient.
 If your coconut milk isn’t a good batch, with a bunch of coconut cream in it, it won’t set up as rich and creamy.
 If this happens, you can use the Ultra-Rich version (add 1/4 cup pure coconut cream) to bring some more creaminess in.